klap50/modulo_rg5329/README.md

-# Odoo Module Template
+# My Module

-A GitHub-ready template for building custom Odoo modules.
+Template for a custom Odoo module.